ChainSafe/zcash-wasm-benchmark/REPORT.md

 Again this implementation shows very reasonable sync times with large batches in the multi-threaded implementation.
 If both the trial-decryption and tree-sync were performed on the same block data the time to download and deserialize blocks would be amortized between both and the time less than the sum of the measured time between tests.

 Furthermore the tree sync does not need to be applied to from the wallet birthday to the chain tip.
-It only needs to be applied from the most recent uspent note.
+It only needs to be applied from the most recent unspent note.
 Strategies such as [BlazeSync](https://github.com/zecwalletco/zips/blob/blazesync/zip-1015.rst) and [DAGSync](https://words.str4d.xyz/dagsync-graph-aware-zcash-wallets/) could be applied to intelligently update the witnesses.

 ### Proving